1st Mission Support Command

-1st Mission Support Command (1st MSC) is a United States Army Reserve command providing support to military units based in Puerto Rico and the US Virgin Islands.
-Headquartered at Fort Buchanan within the metropolitan area of the Puerto Rico's capital San Juan the command consists of 54 units and fields 4,200 soldiers.
+The 1st Mission Support Command (1st MSC) is a United States Army Reserve command providing support to military units based in Puerto Rico and the US Virgin Islands.
+Headquartered at Fort Buchanan within the metropolitan area of the Puerto Rico's capital San Juan, the command consists of 54 units and fields 4,200 soldiers.

 History

-Reserve units have served in Puerto Rico since 1922 when the 373rd Infantry was moved to the Organized Reserve and headquartered in San Juan, Puerto Rico.
+In 1922 the 373rd Infantry was moved to the Organized Reserve and was headquartered in San Juan, Puerto Rico.